 We believe it is vital that pupils enjoy and are motivated by their learning and have the requisite skills to be successful learners with high aspirations.
 Through a range of contexts and approaches, including working collaboratively and providing opportunities for exploration, children are inspired to be creative, inquisitive, imaginative and independent.
 These approaches enable children to feel safe to try new things thus building confidence and resilience.

-The National Curriculum is mapped out and delivered through our SHINE curriculum and assessed using Target Tracker and the Chris Quigley Framework as a basis to ensure coverage, progression and depth of learning.
+The National Curriculum is mapped out and delivered through our SHINE curriculum and assessed using a range of approaches including assessments at the point of learning, OTrack, subject specific assessments or tests.
+We use the Chris Quigley Framework as a basis to ensure coverage, progression and depth of learning.

 ‘Start children off on the way they should go…’ Proverbs 22:6